FAQ's: Your Questions Answered

 Did you have a legitimate reason — a reason the owner should have anticipated — for being where the dangerous area was?
 Would a careful person have noticed the dangerous spot and avoided it, or walked carefully enough not to slip or trip?
 Were there any warnings that the spot might be dangerous?
 Were you doing anything that distracted you from paying attention to where you were going, or were you running, jumping, or fooling around in a way that made falling more likely?

 Whether a property owner is responsible for injuries that occur on his premises and to what degree a person on said property may be responsible for their own injuries depends upon a number of legal and factual issues.
 Insurance companies have trained adjusters and attorneys on their side to minimize the responsibility of their client when an injury occurs, why should you have less?
 You need the advice of an experienced personal injury attorney right away to protect your rights and receive all the compensation you may be entitled to if you are injured on another’s property.
-The Law Office of Dan Newlin & Partners has the experience, knowledge and resources to help.
+Dan Newlin Injury Attorneys has the experience, knowledge and resources to help.
 Please call (407) 888-8000 and have an attorney give you the answers you need to all of your questions about slip and fall accidents.
 Do not go it alone, get advice from an experienced attorney.
-Get advice from Dan Newlin & Partners.
+Get advice from Dan Newlin Injury Attorneys.
 You will be glad you did.